mossbanay/Psychology-3-4/Glossary.md

 "The worm biting onto a string connected to a kite was strapped onto a fast-moving bus veering out of control.
 The bus then crashed into a large rock, shattering all the eggs it carried."

+### Neuron

+A neuron is a nerve cell that is specialised to receive, process and/or transmit information to other cells in the body.

+### Neurotransmitter

+The chemical messages sent between neurons.

 ### Normal waking consciousness (NWC)
 ##### See also altered states of consciousness (ASC)